stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

 I've seen those!
 I've heard of those.
-I actually have one that's inserted into my bed and it flips the bed slightly.
+I-- I actually have one that's inserted into my bed and it flips the bed slightly.

 #### SIGMUND